dygufa/topbar-scrollshow/README.md

 # Topbar SS

-The goal of this plugin is show a fixed topbar when the "scrollHeight" to exceed the value setted in "distance" (pixels).
+The goal of this plugin is to show a fixed topbar when the "scrollHeight" to exceed the value setted in "distance" (pixels).

 ## Options